 What does capacity of dehumidifiers mean?

 Dehumidifiers come in a variety of sizes and designs.
-The capacity of a dehumidifier is a measure of the amount of moisture that it can draw from the air within 24 hours.
+The capacity of a dehumidifier is the measure of the amount of moisture that it can draw from the air within 24 hours.
 Therefore we can classify dehumidifiers as:

 How do I choose a dehumidifier for my basement?